 Once the chocolate has hardened up on the top and bottom of each cookie, the pumpkin spice latte biscotti are ready to eat… or dunk in a hot cup of coffee!

 Hope you enjoy this little taste of FALL with these delicious pumpkin spice latte biscotti!
+Be sure to check out ALL of my recipes in the Recipe Index, located at the top of the page.
 Have a great day, and may God bless the work of your hands!